exercism/javascript/exercises/concept/lasagna-master/.docs/introduction.md

 The standard way of defining a function in JavaScript is a function declaration, also called function definition or function statement.

-It consist of the `function` keyword, the name of the function and a comma-separated list of parameters in round brackets.
+It consists of the `function` keyword, the name of the function and a comma-separated list of parameters in round brackets.
 This is followed by the function body (the code that should be executed) wrapped in curly brackets.

 ```javascript